zahidul-islam-144/level-2-ass2/README.md

 4. npm run start:prod (for production)

 #### NOTE:
-1. Here userId will be 1 to 10. userId = 1,2,3......10
+1. For testings two items added and their userId is 1 and 2
-2. userId, username and email field are unique.
+2. userId, username and email field are unique field.
+Kindly make sure it before inserting data.